TheFlyingCaveman/Learning/liquibase/README.md

 Important Thought: I had taken a stab at trying to propose that Liquibase be used in a manner similar to one I had used before (Development Practices below), but I believe there will be too many issues that I have not yet realized in doing so...
 Long story short, I advocate sticking with the proposed [Best Practices](https://docs.liquibase.com/concepts/bestpractices.html) file structure until you are confident/comfortable in your use of Liquibase.
 Long story short, be explicit about which changes are included, avoid using `<includeAll/>`.

+## Best Practices when using Liquibase Best Practices Folder Structure

+* Make a new minor version whenever an item has to be altered.
+Additions (Creates) can continue to be added to a specific minor version.
+* If anything were to introduce a BREAKING CHANGE (e.g. item deletion), a new major version should be created.
+Note: changing the functionality of a sproc can be considered a breaking change, depending on how it is done.
+It may be better to CREATE a new sproc altogether, and have your application code reference that new sproc.

 ## Best Practices

 Liquibase does support to approaches to change: